 Mat's Favorite Gear

-If there’s a new gold standard in Men’s CrossFit, its name is Mathew Fraser.
-After two consecutive runner-up finishes in 2014 and 2015, the 5’6” Vermont native finally staked his rightful claim as the “Fittest Man on Earth” in 2016, winning the men’s individual competition by the largest margin in Reebok CrossFit Games history (197 points).
-Some athletes would have been pleased just to finally reach the mountaintop; Mat Fraser, on the other hand, had to make it his personal property.
-He defended his title easily in 2017 (winning by an even wider gap of 216 pts) and yet again in 2018 (by 220 pts); and matched Rich Froning’s once “unreachable” record of four straight titles in 2019.
+After two consecutive runner-up finishes in 2014 and 2015, the 5’6” Vermont native grabbed his first CrossFit Games title the following year, winning the Men’s Individual Competition by the largest margin in the event’s history (197 points).
+Some athletes would have been pleased just to finally reach the mountaintop.
+Mat Fraser, on the other hand, had to make it his personal property.
+He defended his crown easily in 2017 (winning by an even wider gap of 216 pts); made it a three-peat in 2018 (by 220 pts); and matched Rich Froning’s once “unreachable” record of four straight titles in 2019.
 This year, when any athlete would have been forgiven for falling off in their training, Fraser seemed to reach even another level still, leading wire to wire and dominating his four competitors in the CrossFit Games Finals with an incredible points margin of 545.

-In between traveling the globe for competition these past few years, Mat has found time to graduate from the University of Vermont with a double major in Mechanical Engineering and Engineering Management.
-With his work ethic and personal drive, Fraser is primed to succeed in his pursuits long after his competitive CrossFit days are behind him.
+In between traveling the globe for competition these past few years, Fraser found time to graduate from the University of Vermont with a double major in Mechanical Engineering and Engineering Management.
+With his work ethic and personal drive, Mat is primed to succeed in his pursuits long after his competitive CrossFit days are behind him.